jaypipes/articles/db/uuid-vs-integer.md

 illustrate real-world application query patterns.
-Instead of relying on synthetic tables that don't represent actual data access patterns, we'll examine queries that would actually be run against a real application and examine the impact of using UUIDs versus integer columns has on these queries.
+Instead of relying on synthetic tables that don't represent actual data access patterns, we'll examine queries that would actually be run against a real application and examine the impact of using UUIDs versus integer columns on these queries.

 To explore all the data access patterns I wanted to explore, I created a "brick-and-mortar" store point-of-sale application.
 This application is all